The Financing Journey Through the Scaling Phases

 The Partech 2024 Africa Tech VC Report documents average seed ticket sizes of $1.6 million - up 26 percent from the prior year, as investors consolidated into fewer but larger seed bets following the correction period.
 That average masks a wide range: under $200,000 at pre-seed to $3–5 million for competitive fintech or climate tech rounds.
 The broader global benchmark - founders at seed stage typically giving up 15–20 percent equity for standard deals, or 10–15 percent for competitive deals with strong traction per Rebel Fund's 2025 dilution analysis - applies directionally in African markets but with a documented distortion that founders entering the ecosystem for the first time rarely encounter in pre-reading.

 African accelerators and early-stage investors have historically taken equity positions that are outsized relative to the capital and support provided.
 Y Combinator - the most internationally respected benchmark - takes 7 percent for $500,000 (a post-money SAFE structure comprising $125,000 for 7% plus a $375,000 MFN note).
-African accelerator programmes have routinely taken 10 to 20 percent for $50,000 to $150,000.
+African accelerator programmes have ranged from 7 to 15 percent for cheques of $50,000 to $150,000, with venture-builder models such as Antler taking 10 percent for $100,000.
 A founder who accepts three such investments before a priced round may enter their first institutional round having already given up 35 to 45 percent of the company - before a single institutional investor has participated.
 That level of dilution at seed stage constrains the entire financing trajectory, because institutional Series A investors typically require 15 to 25 percent ownership, and a founder entering that negotiation with 55 percent remaining faces a structurally difficult cap table before any conversation about management team equity or ESOP.
 The correction period's funding contraction has begun to discipline this dynamic, but it has not eliminated it.

 Phase 2: Series A - the institutional anchor and what it requires